forsythfuture/benefits-cliff/README.md

 `benefits_tables` folder:

 This folder contains R scripts that calculate benefit levels as a function of monthly household income for 2019, for incomes from $0 to $6000 per month.
 Each file represents a different benefit.
 Users should run the `base_table.R` file first and the `federal_poverty_guidelines.R` file second because the other files depend on the output of these two files.  `master_dataset.R` should be run last because it combines the output from the individual files in to one dataframe.
-The resulting dataset is used in the first visualtion, created with the file `benefits_cliff.html`.
+The resulting dataset is used in the first visualization, created with the file `benefits_cliff.html`.

 `tax_liability` folder: